Image of a woman on a couch for a post asking the question "is mystery shopping legit?"

 Brands use this feedback to boost service and make sure staff follow the rules.
 Your notes help them find weak spots and fix them.
 It’s a real tool that real companies pay for.

-The field brings in over $1.5 billion each year in North America alone.
+The field brings in more than $2 billion worldwide each year, and North America is the largest market.
 Big brands count on mystery shoppers to keep up their standards.
 The need for sharp, honest shoppers stays strong all year long.

 Is Mystery Shopping Legit or a Scam?

 This question deserves a clear answer.
 Is mystery shopping legit?
-Yes — the mystery shopping field itself is fully real.
+Yes — the field itself is fully real.
 But countless scams prey on people who search for these chances.

 Real mystery shopping has been around for decades.
 Banks, stores, food spots, and hotels all use secret shoppers.
 Trade groups set rules and vet trusted firms.